-Interest Rate in Mongolia averaged 11.68 percent from 2007 until 2020, reaching an all time high of 15 percent in August of 2016 and a record low of 6.40 percent in July of 2007.
+Interest Rate in Mongolia averaged 11.55 percent from 2007 until 2020, reaching an all time high of 15 percent in August of 2016 and a record low of 6 percent in November of 2020.
 This page provides the latest reported value for - Mongolia Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Mongolia Interest Rate - values, historical data and charts - was last updated on May of 2020.
+Mongolia Interest Rate - values, historical data and charts - was last updated on June of 2021.

-Interest Rate in Mongolia is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Mongolia to stand at 6.50 in 12 months time.
-In the long-term, the Mongolia Interest Rate is projected to trend around 7.50 percent in 2021, according to our econometric models.
+Interest Rate in Mongolia is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Mongolia to stand at 6.25 in 12 months time.
+In the long-term, the Mongolia Interest Rate is projected to trend around 7.00 percent in 2022, according to our econometric models.